opensvc/docs.opensvc.com/source/storage.necism.rst

 .. figure:: _static/necsnap.png
    :align:  center

-The NEC arrays snapshots driver allow multi-target block device replication and support the 'syncresync' action which automates the Snapshot Volume and relink Link Volume.
+The NEC arrays snapshots driver allow multi-target block device replication and support the :cmd:`sync resync` action which automates the Snapshot Volume and relink Link Volume.
 An opensvc service can thus easily use a snapshoted set of devices.
 This kind of services are often used for maintenance, pre-production, performance testing environments, where the source device set is used for production.
 The following documentation presents the configuration of such a service.

 A service with only necismsnap sync resources can be defined to drive the snapshots of other servers, just for the benefit of centralized logging and scheduling.